 Why create unique bullet points for each design in the camping niche if you don’t have to?
 If you do proper keyword research once, you shouldn’t have to do it for each and every design.

 Luckily, I have an awesome FREE Chrome extension for you.
 It’s called Merch Text.
-Merch Text is a free Google Chrome extension and comes to you from the same devs that created Merch Check ( a tool I use and reviewed here).
+Merch Text is a free Google Chrome extension and comes to you from the same devs that created Merch Check.

 Merch Text saves me so much time during the t-shirt upload process, so I thought I’d write a quick post about it.
 Like I said – it’s free, I don’t earn a penny commission by recommending it, but I do use it frequently and can highly recommend it.